-- Church property (any facility owned or operated by a place of worship – they may choose to allow)
+- Churches (any property owned or operated by a place of worship – unless the presiding official permits it)

 - An entertainment facility with a seating capacity of 2,500+ (see AG Opinion No. 7120)

-- Dormitory or classroom of a college or university
+- Dormitory or classroom of a community college, college, or university

 Please refer to MCL 28.425o for the complete text with exceptions and penalties for the above list.

-There are also many other places prohibited by other laws (other than MCL 28.425o), course cases, property rights, etc.
+There are also many other places prohibited by other laws (other than MCL 28.425o), court cases, private property rights, etc.

 - Courts (or other space used for official court business – (AO 2001-1 of the Michigan Supreme Court – Contempt of Court)